bulkan/queshuns/README.md

 ============

 This used to run on my old slicehost vps but it was using too much bandwidth.
-Now I've moved it onto a micro EC2 instance and it looks for tweets that mention Tim Tams.
+Now I've moved it onto a micro EC2 instance and it reads from the streaming api only every 20 seconds.